-Zuma recall: Can a new president halt South Africa's decline?
+Zuma resigns: Can a new president halt South Africa's decline?

 Clean up corruption

-Ramaphosa will also have to clean up the ANC.
+Ramaphosa will have to clean up the ANC.
 It's not just about removing members, but also ensuring there are consequences for corruption.

 Zuma had clung to power despite being mired in a slew of corruption scandals, using his presidency as a shield.